 - Reduce the negative effect of divorce on children

-- Work together on developing routines for your children will help them transition into a new family dynamic
+- Work together on developing routines for your children that will help them transition into a new family dynamic

-Cooperation instead of Conflict
+Cooperation Instead Of Conflict

-- The collaborative law process begins with an agreement that protects the interests of both parties in several ways
+The very nature of litigation pits one party against the other as opponents.
+The collaborative law process begins with an agreement that protects the interests of both parties in several ways:

-- Each party’s attorney will be present at every meeting
+- Each party’s attorney will be present at every meeting.

-- Each party will be provided with the information needed to make decisions
+- Each party will be provided with the information needed to make decisions.

-- Expert assistance will be available for financial, mental health or other issues where appropriate
+- Expert assistance will be available for financial, mental health or other issues where appropriate.

-- Parties have final authority to make decisions regarding the resolutions of issues of custody, support and the distribution of assets/liabilities
+- Parties have final authority to make decisions regarding the resolutions of issues of custody, support and the distribution of assets/liabilities.

-- In the litigation process, private matters are made public
+- In the litigation process, private matters are made public.

-- In the litigation process, Marital Settlement Agreements are sometimes made public
+- In the litigation process, marital settlement agreements are sometimes made public.

-- The collaborative process takes place in private meetings of the parties and their counsel, agreements can remain confidential if the parties agree
+- The collaborative process takes place in private meetings of the parties and their counsel, agreements can remain confidential if the parties agree.

-- Parties do not cede control of their outcomes or schedules to the court system
+- Parties do not cede control of their outcomes or schedules to the court system.

-- All decisions in the collaborative law process are made by the parties
+- All decisions in the collaborative law process are made by the parties.

-- Support payments can be based upon the true needs of the individuals rather than a statutory formula
+- Support payments can be based upon the true needs of the individuals rather than a statutory formula.

-- The agreement regarding distribution of assets and liabilities is developed by the parties with full knowledge of the facts and applicable law
+- The agreement regarding distribution of assets and liabilities is developed by the parties with full knowledge of the facts and applicable law.

 - You feel that it would be impossible for you to be in the room with your spouse, even with a professional team present.